itfanr/ros2-wiki/Roadmap.md

 - FastRTPS performance with larger data like the image demo
 - Support services with Connext in C / Python
-- Support parameters in C / Python

 #### New features (in no specific order)

-- Support for namespaced topic names
-- Complete Python API with execution model
 - Console logging API
-- Run-time DDS implementation choice, avoid having to build N variations of all libraries / executables
 - Command line tools
 - Launch system using life-cycle and orchestration
 - Add pre-emption for services